collective/collective_firebase/README.md

 # plone_interact #

-A notification application to demostrate interactivity brought to Plone via the technologies of [AngularJS](http://angularjs.org) and [FireBase](http://firebase.com).
+A notification application to demonstrate interactivity brought to Plone via the technologies of [AngularJS](http://angularjs.org) and [FireBase](http://firebase.com).

 ## Installation ##